MiniProfiler/rack-mini-profiler/README.md

 ## Notes

 - Be sure to require rack_mini_profiler last in your Gemfile, when it is required it will monkey patch pg and mysql gems to insert instrumentation.
-If included to early no SQL will show up.
+If included too early no SQL will show up.

 ## Available Options